 The patient and I then have a discussion about the result that I believe can be achieved with surgery.
 The patient should understand exactly what the blepharoplasty procedure will achieve for them, so that an informed decision can be made.
 The procedure is explained in detail and all questions are answered.

 The cost of the blepharoplasty operation can vary form doctor to doctor, from patient to patient, and from city to city.
 Jessica, our patient care coordinator will personally meet with you after you have consulted with Dr. Bustillo.

 The cost of the upper blepharoplasty surgery with Dr. Bustillo ranges from $3,500.00 – $4,000.00, and includes operating room fees.
 This procedure is performed using oral sedation and local anesthesia.

-The cost of the lower blepharoplasty surgery with Dr. Bustillo ranges from $4,400.00 to $5,200.00, and includes operating room fees and anesthesia.
+The cost of the lower blepharoplasty surgery with Dr. Bustillo is $5,045.00, and includes operating room fees and anesthesia.

 The cost of the upper and lower blepharoplasty surgery with Dr. Bustillo ranges from $6,300.00, and includes operating room fees and anesthesia.